immutability-io/vault-ethereum/README.md

 As stated, this is a first step towards building DevOps workflow-based tools around Ethereum.
 It is not the last step.
 I think there are 2 audiences who might be interested in this:

 1. The **infrastructure-as-code** community - those who are familiar with the HashiCorp stack.
-I am one of the organizers for the DC-Baltimore [HUG] (https://www.meetup.com/DC-Baltimore-HashiCorp-User-Group) (HashiCorp User Group), so I am somewhat familiar with this community.
+I am one of the organizers for the [DC-Baltimore HashiCorp User Group](https://www.meetup.com/DC-Baltimore-HashiCorp-User-Group), so I am somewhat familiar with this community.

 2. The Ethereum development community - those who are developing smart contracts, dApps, and other technology around the Ethereum ecosystem.
 My focus is specifically on [geth](https://github.com/ethereum/go-ethereum) rather than on Parity or other node implementations.